 But the night was not all unicorns and rainbows (sorry; the Dad jokes just never end).
 About halfway through the movie, Elaina had her predictable emotional meltdown.
 She got upset because she felt I was not giving her enough M&M’s, then that I was giving more to Gabby than to her.
 She decided she wanted to sit on the ground, whereas Gabby took the opportunity to climb onto my lap, which only infuriated Elaina more.
 After about ten minutes of pouting, she calmed down and sat on my lap for about five minutes before sitting in her seat for the rest of the film.
 I mentioned earlier about the booster seats being both a blessing and a curse; this is because every single time the girls stood up, I had to readjust their booster seats.
 This got really annoying after about the tenth time.
 Anyways, the last 30 minutes flew by without incident and the post-movie dance party proceeded on schedule.

 So Pajama Night went fairly well (by now, at least one incident every excursion out of the house is expected and prepared for) and the girls are already excited for the next one (September 6th, Dora and the Lost City of Gold).
 It took a few weeks, but we are finally back into our routine, which means you should start seeing more our adventures on these pages soon.
-Thanks for checking up on us and I hope your summers went well!
+Thanks for checking in on us and I hope your summers went well!